Katorea132/Katorea132/README.md

 ### What do I do besides programming?
   - Been learning how to draw, royally suck at it but I'm improving through constant practice! ([This place](https://drawabox.com/) is a great resource to start!)
+  - Love penetration testing, reverse engineering and much more hacking-related stuff!
   - I love languages in general, so far I only know english and spanish, but have been learning japanese for a while now (not quite enough to claim that I speak it) and my eyes are also on french, SoonTM.
   - Enjoy music a lot, I know how to play the bass and I'm trying to learn to play the piano, can't read scores though, working on that!
   - I play video games, A LOT.